Marthym/baywatch/README.md

 | BAYWATCH_SERVER_PORT           | Change the server port                                  | X        | 8080          |
 | BAYWATCH_TOKEN_VALIDITY        | The time the JWToken is valid                           | X        | 1h            |

+### Docker compose
+A [docker-compose.yaml](docker-compose.yml) file provides an example of a complete Baywatch server configuration, with ImgProxy for image minification and a grafana stack for observability.
+Please note, however, that this is an example file, not a production configuration.
+It will be necessary to secure the installation more reliably for production.

 ## Contribute

 ### Application structure

+Baywatch is based on Springboot 3 and uses the Webflux model.
+Spring serves both the frontend and backend, but it is advisable to place them behind a proxy for caching purposes.

+#### sandside
+Sandside is the backend of Baywatch.
+Developed according to the hexagonal architecture, the module is divided into business components:

+* **admin**: Baywatch's administration domain
+* **common**: Tools required by other business components
+* **indexer**: Manages the indexing and searching of articles and news feeds
+* **notify**: Handles asynchronous communication with application clients
+* **opml**: Manages OMPL files
+* **scraper**: Contains all scraping machinery for news feeds
+* **security**: Manages application security and users
+* **teams**: Contains team management
+* **techwatch**: Manages all aspects of technology watch

+#### Seaside

 ### Used libraries
 ### Reports